twilio/voice-quickstart-objc/Docs/new-features-3.0.md

 ```

 ### <a name="preferred-audio-codec"></a>Preferred Audio Codec
 You can provide your preferred audio codecs in the `TVOConnectOptions` and the `TVOAcceptOptions`.
 Opus is the default codec used by the mobile infrastructure.
-To use PCMU as the negotiated audio codec instead of Opus you can add it as the first codec in the `preferAudioCodecs` list.
+To use PCMU as the negotiated audio codec instead of Opus you can add it as the first codec in the `preferredAudioCodecs` list.

 ```.objc
 #import "TVOAudioCodec.h"